Valkyrie Profile (video game): A Ending

 Loki betrays the Æsir and travels deep within enemy Vanir territory to Jotunheim Palace.
 He offers Surt, the King of the Vanir, two of the four treasures along with Fenrir.
 They include the Dragon Orb and the Levantine sword within the Dragon Bloodbane.
 Ragnarok occurs and Loki, with the power of the Dragon Orb, takes his adult form.
 Surt refuses Loki's offer and is destroyed.
 Loki's new powers allow him to heavily besiege Asgard into ruin.
 He turns his attention to the Æsir, engaging Odin in battle.
 As one never truly accepted by the Æsir or the Vanir, Loki seeks to destroy everything.
 Though Odin is armed with the spear Gungnir, one of the Four Treasures, he is forced to divide its power to protect Freya.
 With the power divided between two, Loki overpowers and kills him.
 Upon learning Loki killed Odin, Lenneth decides to go after him.
-Freya begs her to call the other gods but she refuses to listen, saying they only cared themselves instead humanity.
-Freya claims because it's law of nature that humans die and be reborn.
+Freya begs her to call the other gods but she refuses to listen, saying they only cared for themselves instead humanity.
+Freya claims because it's the law of nature that humans die and be reborn.
 Freya also admits to sealing Lenneth's memories for her own good, because she is a goddess.
 However, Lenneth is disgusted because Freya looks down on humans, saying Freya should pity humans instead gods.
 Lenneth coldly leaves her, indicating she is no longer obeying Freya.

 Returning to Asgard, Lenneth slays Fenrir and the dragon Bloodbane before confronting Loki.
 Lenneth obtains the demon sword Levantine, another one of the Four Treasures, from Bloodbane and uses it in her battle with Loki.
 He reveals to her that she cannot utilize all the power of a Divine Treasure unless she is willing to sacrifice her friends (as dividing a Treasure's power is exactly what Odin did to save Freya, and died because of it).
 Loki unleashes the full power of the Dragon Orb, killing all of Lenneth's companions and destroying both Asgard and Midgard.
 Lenneth undergoes the process of fusing her soul back together with the valkyrie and homunculus body which allows her divine powers to grow.
 Her compassion for mankind and love for Lucian allows her to acquire the power of creation.
-(In a flashback, Lezard explain to Mystina about his research.
-It is revealed both god and goddess are unable to grow and remain static.
+In a flashback, Lezard explains to Mystina about his research.
+It is revealed that both god and goddess are unable to grow and remain static.
 The reason Odin is able to grow because he is half-god and half-elf.
-Lezard believes if Lenneth's soul and his homunculi combine into one, Lenneth will receive godlike power) Lenneth undoes Loki's destruction and slays him, becoming the new Lord of Creation.
+Lezard believes if Lenneth's soul and his homunculi combine into one, Lenneth will receive godlike power.
+Lenneth undoes Loki's destruction and slays him, becoming the new Lord of Creation.
 She then turns to see Lucian, who has been reborn, and the two are reunited.
 Having recreated both Asgard and Midgard, Lenneth revives Midgard's slain humans and all of humanity becomes Lenneth's einherjar.